smoorg/invoice-maker/README.md

 - [ ] Create proper way to deploy to AUR and other distros. .deb and arch build will come first.
 - [ ] Error handling that stops application end returns log in the console.
-- [✓] Error modal with info what went wrong.
+- [x] Error modal with info what went wrong.
 - [ ] Show confirmation of print operation.
 - [ ] Figure out how to store $HOME or `~` in the invoice directory.
 - [ ] Write documentation of all the key bindings shown as modal under `H` or `F1`